 Imagine you operate a hospital.
 You might already have a system where doctors log in to access patient details.
 If you choose NeetoCal to manage doctor availability, doctors may also need to log in to the Neeto authentication system.
 Now, if your hospital app already has an authentication system, this could feel redundant - requiring separate logins for both systems.
 The Single Sign-on (SSO) feature can solve this by allowing doctors to log in once to the hospital app and then access Neeto products with a single click, eliminating the need for separate logins.

-User login vs Consumer login
+Team member login vs Customer login

 Before proceeding, it's crucial to understand the difference between the two login types.